Boomrock/tanderwindex/replit.md

   - Built responsive SearchFilters component with collapsible advanced options
   - Added filter badge display and individual filter removal functionality
   - Enhanced API endpoints to support all search and filtering parameters with SQL-based queries
+  - Fixed Select component validation errors by ensuring all SelectItem components have non-empty values

 ## User Preferences